comunica/Article-SSWS2020-AMF/content/solution.md

 In this section, we discuss the existing and new client-side algorithms that use AMF metadata.
 For the sake of completeness, we first discuss the original triple-based AMF algorithm.
 After that, we introduce our new BGP-based AMF algorithm.
-Finally, we introduce a heuristic that determines whether or not the BGP-based algorithm is beneficial to use.

 ### Triple-based AMF Algorithm